 Young Indigenous Basketball Academy

 The Young Indigenous Basketball Academy is a skills, mentoring and support program designed to assist in the development of basketball pathways while supporting improvements in educational engagement and outcomes and employment opportunities for young Aboriginal and Torres Strait Islander basketballers.
 YIBA will provide access to elite coaching and playing pathways for its members, as well as supporting their school based academic and sporting outcomes through targeted coaching and mentoring.
-It will be comprised of two squads of 13-17 year old boys and girls with a minimum of 15 in each squad.
-Starting in August 2017 in Brisbane, we are currently seeking interest from those who are interested in joining.
+It will be comprised of two squads of 13-16 year old boys and girls with a minimum of 15 in each squad.
+Trials start in November 2017 in Brisbane with the aim of a full program start in January 2018.
+We are currently seeking interest from those who are interested in joining.

 - Monthly 3-hour specialist basketball coaching and mentoring training sessions.

 - Two-day elite camps run each school holidays.